National University of the Littoral: History

 The original institution was established as the Universidad Provincial de Santa Fe (Provincial University of Santa Fe) in 1889.
 The Argentine university reform of 1918 brought modernization and democratization to higher education in Argentina.
-The National University of Litoral was created the following year by a national law signed on October 17, becoming the first regional university in the country, with influence over the Argentine Littoral (Santa Fe and the Mesopotamic provinces of Entre Ríos and Corrientes).
+The National University of the Littoral was created the following year by a national law signed on October 17, becoming the first regional university in the country, with influence over the Argentine Littoral (Santa Fe and the Mesopotamic provinces of Entre Ríos and Corrientes).